CleverTap Query Language

 CQL is expressed as a JSON formatted payload in the API request body.

-In general, the base query should have an event_name, and from & to dates formatted as integers in YYYYMMDD format.
+• from and to dates are formatted as integers in YYYYMMDD format.

 {